 Book of the Month

-Every three months we have a new book for our staff, volunteers, and community members to join us in reading!
+Every season we have a new book for our staff, volunteers, and community members to join us in reading!
 Book topics have included themes on poverty, Christianity, life management, and more!
 Books are available for free from our office (821 Industry Rd.
 Sauk City, WI 53583.)

 When Helping Hurts - Steve Corbett & Brian Fikkert

 Poverty is much more than simply a lack of material resources, and it takes much more than donations and handouts to solve it.
 When Helping Hurts shows how some alleviation efforts, failing to consider the complexities of poverty, have actually (and unintentionally) done more harm than good.